Alfredo Méndez-Gonzalez: Episcopacy

-In 1988, in California, Méndez was visited by Paul Baumberger and Joseph Greenwell, two former seminarians of the Society of Saint Pius X (SSPX) who were then associated with the Society of Saint Pius V (SSPV), about the possibility of future priestly ordinations.
+In 1988, in California, Méndez was visited by Paul Baumberger and Joseph Greenwell, two former seminarians of the Society of Saint Pius X (SSPX) who were then associated with the Society of Saint Pius V (SSPV).
+They asked him to conduct priestly ordinations.
 Méndez encouraged them to find an active bishop who would ordain them.
-He attempted to help them, though all his efforts were in vain.
 On April 25, 1990, Méndez asked Bishop Juan Fremiot Torres Oliver to supply a "canonical cover" (in Oliver's expression) for traditionalist priests.
 Oliver rejected his proposal.
-In July 1990, after two years of attempts to negotiate a regular ordination for Baumberger and Greenwell with some as yet active bishop, Méndez decided that he himself will ordain them without the ordinary authorizations.
-The ordinations to the diaconate occurred on August 1, 1990, and with about four dozen people present, including five priests, the ordinations to the priesthood occurred on September 3.
+In July 1990, Méndez decided that he himself would ordain Baumberger and Greenwell without the necessary authorizations.
+The ordinations to the diaconate occurred on August 1, 1990, with about four dozen people present, including five priests.
+The ordinations to the priesthood occurred on September 3.

 Méndez was a prominent, avid, and financial supporter of the television program "What Catholics Believe" of Father Clarence Kelly and Father William Jenkins (both priests of the SSPV).
 Méndez even invited Pat Buchanan to be a guest in the show.

-On September 8, 1993, Méndez was visited by Kelly and Jenkins to be asked about the possibility of consecrating a bishop, but before Kelly and Jenkins had a chance to ask him, Méndez himself proposed to Kelly to consecrate him a bishop.
+On September 8, 1993, Méndez was visited by Kelly and Jenkins to ask him about the possibility of him consecrating a bishop, but before Kelly and Jenkins had a chance to ask him, Méndez himself proposed to Kelly to consecrate him a bishop.
 They discussed the question of excommunication at some length and talked about an interview with canon lawyer Count Neri Capponi that appeared in the May–June 1993 issue of The Latin Mass magazine, where Capponi expressed the view that Archbishop Lefebvre was not really excommunicated for the Écône consecrations.
 Méndez gave the whole matter further consideration.
 He then became ill and suffered pneumonia.
 He was rushed into the critical care unit (CCU).
 Jenkins arrived at the hospital in Vista, California, and administered the Sacrament of Extreme Unction and gave the Apostolic Benediction to Méndez, who then gradually but swiftly improved and recovered.

 On October 19, 1993, in his private chapel in his home in Carlsbad, California, Méndez consecrated Kelly a bishop, in secret and without papal permission.